Azure/go-autorest/README.md

 go get github.com/Azure/go-autorest/autorest/to
 ```

-### Using with GO Modules
+### Using with Go Modules
+In [v12.0.1](https://github.com/Azure/go-autorest/pull/386), this repository introduced the following modules.

+- autorest/adal
+- autorest/azure/auth
+- autorest/azure/cli
+- autorest/date
+- autorest/mocks
+- autorest/to
+- autorest/validation
+- autorest
+- logger
+- tracing

+Tagging cumulative SDK releases as a whole (e.g. `v12.3.0`) is still enabled to support consumers of this repo that have not yet migrated to modules.

-Since [v12.0.1](https://github.com/Azure/go-autorest/pull/386), this repository added support for Go modules on per package basis.
-If your code directly and/or indirectly depends on previous versions of autorest library, use replacements to tell Go to use the latest version of the modules from this repo:
+If you're using modules and your code directly and/or indirectly depends on previous versions of `go-autorest` (e.g. as a dependency from azure-sdk-for-go), and if you get an ambiguous import for any packages from `go-autorest` you might need to use a replacement to tell Go to use the latest version of the SDK from this repo.

 ```
-module your_module_here
+module <your_module_here>

 go 1.12